oracle/terraform-provider-oci/website/docs/r/devops_repository.html.markdown

 * `default_branch` - (Optional) (Updatable) The default branch of the repository.
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 See [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"foo-namespace.bar-key": "value"}`
-* `description` - (Optional) (Updatable) The description of this repository.
-Avoid entering confidential information
+* `description` - (Optional) (Updatable) Details of the repository.
+Avoid entering confidential information.
 * `freeform_tags` - (Optional) (Updatable) Simple key-value pair that is applied without any predefined name, type or scope.
 Exists for cross-compatibility only.
 See [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"bar-key": "value"}`
 * `mirror_repository_config` - (Optional) (Updatable) Configuration information for mirroring the repository.
 	* `connector_id` - (Optional) (Updatable) Upstream git repository connection identifer.
-	* `repository_url` - (Optional) (Updatable) Url of external repository we'd like to mirror
+	* `repository_url` - (Optional) (Updatable) URL of external repository you want to mirror.
 	* `trigger_schedule` - (Optional) (Updatable) Specifies a trigger schedule.
 Timing information for when to initiate automated syncs.
 		* `custom_schedule` - (Optional) (Updatable) Valid if type is CUSTOM.
 Following RFC 5545 recurrence rules, we can specify starting time, occurrence frequency, and interval size.
-Example for frequency could be DAILY/WEEKLY/HOURLY or any RFC 5545 supported frequency, which is followed by start time of this window, we can control the start time with BYHOUR, BYMINUTE and BYSECONDS.
+Example for frequency could be DAILY/WEEKLY/HOURLY or any RFC 5545 supported frequency, which is followed by start time of this window.
+You can control the start time with BYHOUR, BYMINUTE and BYSECONDS.
 It is followed by the interval size.
-		* `schedule_type` - (Required) (Updatable) Different types to trigger schedule
-			* NONE - No automated sync schedule.
-			* DEFAULT - Trigger Schedule will be every 30 minutes.
-			* CUSTOM - Custom triggering schedule.
+		* `schedule_type` - (Required) (Updatable) Different types of trigger schedule: None - No automated synchronization schedule.
+Default - Trigger schedule is every 30 minutes.
+Custom - Custom triggering schedule.
 * `name` - (Required) (Updatable) Unique name of a repository.
-* `project_id` - (Required) The OCID of the Project containing the repository.
+* `project_id` - (Required) The OCID of the DevOps project containing the repository.
-* `repository_type` - (Optional) (Updatable) Type of repository
+* `repository_type` - (Optional) (Updatable) Type of repository.

 ** IMPORTANT **